 For the new dad who wants to stay on-trend

-If the new dad in your life is determined to stay fashionable, gift him the Chris Black–approved “slipper” of the summer from running brand Hoka One One.
+If the new dad in your life is determined to stay fashionable, gift him this Chris Black–approved “slipper” from running brand Hoka One One.
 It’s the perfect twofer: Cool enough to strike up conversation on the street, yet supportive enough in the sole to make the actual reality of his day-to-day commitments that much more comfortable.

-For the new dad who misses the outdoors
+For the new dad who likes to commune with nature

-If Dad would be on a camping trip this summer were it not for his newborn (or a global pandemic), this outdoor rocking chair will at least allow him to simulate that escape from his own backyard (or balcony).
+This outdoor rocking chair will allow him to relax and listen to the birds without leaving his own backyard (or balcony).
 Four camping experts we spoke to about the best outdoor chairs recommend GCI’s rocking chairs, and 50 Campfires editor Clint Carlson told us that this specific model is his favorite because it’s lower to the ground, which he finds to be “even more relaxing.”

 For the new dad who’s working from the kitchen table